repeckadonatas/App-Containerization-Docker/docker-commands.md

 *Using Docker services from a Docker compose file:*

-- `docker-compose -f <file-name.yaml> up`     <-- to start the containers specified in the file
+- `docker compose -f <file-name.yaml> up`     <-- to start the containers specified in the file

-- `docker-compose -f <file-name.yaml> down`     <-- to stop the containers and remove them and the network
+- `docker compose -f <file-name.yaml> down`     <-- to stop the containers and remove them and the network

 For the app to use your own app Image, modify the YAML file to contain the following: